Rosie’s 25+ Years in Rail Contracting: Flexibility & Neurodiversity

 Early Challenges & Diagnosis

-Rosie has been diagnosed with autism and ADHD.
+Rosie has been diagnosed as autistic and with ADHD.
 Like many neurodivergent professionals, she faced obstacles that others may not fully understand.

 Early in her career, Rosie struggled to find workplaces that understood neurodiversity.
 Without support, she felt like just another number.